franjsco/NotificamBot/README.md

 6. Launch with `node src/server.js`

-You can configure events into `src/template.js`.
+You can configure templates into `src/templates.js`.

 ## Test